JustinStoddard/justin-s-com/README.md

 ACTIVATION:
 Go to "www.thisjustin.tech" and enjoy the site!!

+ACTIVATION-DEV:
+Run "npm start" in the root directory of the project in a terimal window.

 NOTES:
 This website showcases my ability to write React JS code to create a friendly UI/UX experience for people wanting to know more about me.